Preparing your site for connection services

 Some factors that are difficult to anticipate can prevent our crews from being able to safely connect electricity as planned.
-Make sure you follow BC Hydro's requirements for overhead and underground connections and use this list to explore your site's connection preparedness.
+Start with this at-a-glance guide, and then ensure that you have met our Requirements for Overhead and Underground Connections.

 - Service wires provide sufficient clearance over a house, garage, shed or balcony